ONSdigital/csvcubed/external-docs/docs/guides/errors/build-command-errors/duplicate-measures.md

-# Error - Duplicate Measures Error
+# Error - Duplicate measures error

 ## When it occurs